Ultimate Guide Chapter Preview

 - Betting odds are a major factor in DFS decision-making, as line movements and betting percentages that are revealed after a line opens offer new information that is not priced into DFS salaries.

 - Depending on how the betting odds landscape is looking for your top-tier plays, you should choose to invest more or less money on that specific slate.
-For example: If your two favorite pitchers on an MLB slate have seen their moneylines drop precipitously throughout the course of the day, that should cause some hesitation on your part.
+For example: If your two favorite pitchers on an MLB slate have seen their moneylines drop precipitously throughout the course of the day (indicating the betting markets have less faith in their teams earning the win), that should cause some hesitation on your part.
 It would be wise to lower your bankroll allocation.

 - The best part of our Occupy Model is that it shows real-time betting odds information for each player on a slate.
 You’ll be able to instantly see how the top plays are affected by the betting market, allowing you to easily adjust your daily or weekly bankroll allocation.